-Chris Brokaw was born in New York City and raised in the outlying suburbs.
+Chris Brokaw is a singer, songwriter, guitarist, drummer and film composer based in Boston.
+He was born in New York City and raised in the outlying suburbs.
 He attended Oberlin College, where he took exactly two music-related classes: Multi-track Recording and Steel Drumming.
-He resides in Cambridge, Massachusetts.

 Chris is perhaps best known for his work as the drummer in CODEINE and the guitarist in COME, who made several albums in the 1990's for the labels Sub Pop and Matador that are considered landmarks in American independent rock music.